miohtama/opsec/source/index.rst

 .. note ::

     This is a living, work-in-progress, document.
-We kindly ask you no to refer to this document or use the material presented here until the authors release the version 1.0.
+We kindly ask that you not to refer to this document or use the material presented herein until the authors release the version 1.0.

 OPSEC - Operations Security
 ===========================

 This is an online guide for operations security (OPSEC) for Internet services.

-Operations security (OPSEC) is multidisciplinary approach for protecting information and services.
+Operations security (OPSEC) is a multidisciplinary approach for protecting information and services.
 Though the term has a wider general meaning, this guide discusses OPSEC in the context of securing Internet services.
-This includes, but is not limited to, protecting information from industrial espionage, blackhat hackers, law enforcement, social engineering, and mass surveillance. `Please read further introduction to OPSEC in Wikipedia <https://en.wikipedia.org/wiki/Opsec>`_.
+This includes, but is not limited to, protecting information from industrial espionage, blackhat hackers, law enforcement, social engineering, and mass surveillance. `Please read further a introduction to OPSEC on Wikipedia <https://en.wikipedia.org/wiki/Opsec>`_.

 About this guide
 ================

 |opsec| is a security guide and assessment tool for developing sensitive Internet services.

-The aim is to provide transparent, lightweight and practical way to develop and evaluate the security of an Internet service from a holistic viewpoint.
-The scope of the guide is interdisciplinary, covering the full range of business operations from mobile phone usage to safe software development practices. :doc:`Read more how and why this guide was created <background/index>`.
+The aim is to provide transparent, lightweight and practical ways to develop and evaluate the security of an Internet service from a holistic viewpoint.
+The scope of the guide is interdisciplinary, covering the full range of business operations from mobile phone usage to safe software development practices. :doc:`Read more about how and why this guide was created <background/index>`.

 Chapters
 ========